centreon/centreon-documentation/fr/releases/centreon-core.md

 #### Correctifs

 - [Administration] Broker statistics for pollers are not shown
+- [APIv1] Cannot send external commands anymore
+- [APIv2] Unable to use v2 api (internal server error)
+- [APIv2] Can not authenticate using API when database name and database username are different from default
 - [Core] Avoid 404 redirection
+- [Install] Cannot update when you have no metaservices

 #### Correctifs de sécurité